 r is the arrangement pattern of the element

-Both r and n are positive integer
+Both r and n are positive integers

-What is the formula for combination?
+What is the formula for a combination?

 nCr = (n!) /[r! (n-r)!]